top of page

 Neither women nor men are saved by their own actions, but by God's grace (Titus 3:5, Romans 3:28, Ephesians 2:8-10, Galatians 2:16, Philippians 3:9)

 God commands women to have children.
-Women of Ephesus were falsely trusting Artemis, the goddess of fertility.
+Women of Ephesus were falsely trusting the goddess Artemis.
 Women should not abandon their ordained roles as mothers by demanding teaching and authoritative positions; women will be fulfilled through childbearing.

 God never commands women to have children.
 God blesses both women and men with the ability to have children when they unite (Genesis 1:22 and 28).
 Some women have children, some do not.
 Either way, the childbearing role lasts only a portion of a woman's time on earth.
 Some women are gifted and fulfilled in roles other than childbearing.
 Artemis was not a goddess of fertility but of virginity and midwifery.
 Women should trust Christ, not Artemis, for safety in childbirth.